 - V (VOR displayed as nav source, auto tune suspended).
 Auto tuning was active when NAV is selected as the navigation source, or is previewed.
 Auto tune is suspended but will resume if the nav source is returned to FMS.

 This seems to be a big deal for some pilots, I'm not sure why.
-You can only see A, R, or V in the G450 despite what your FSI instructor is telling you.
 If you see V that means you are either navigating by the indicated raw data or you have it previewed.
 You will need to change your navigation source or unpreview if you want to change this.

 G450 AOM, ¶2B-20-90] The runway awareness and advisory system (RAAS) function supplies improved situational awareness for the flight crew.
 This improved situational awareness helps lower the probability of runway incursion incidents and accidents by providing timely aural advisory messages to the flight crew during ground taxi, takeoff (including rejected takeoffs), final approach, and landing/rollout operations.
 The advisories are generated based on the current aircraft position when compared to the location of the airport runways.
 The airport runways are stored in the threat database (internal EGPWS terrain/obstacle/airport database).

 Approaching Runway (On Ground)

 Provides the flight crew with awareness of a proximate runway edge being approached by the aircraft during taxi operations.
 The conditions are:

 - Aircraft must be on the ground, and

 - Aircraft groundspeed is less than 40 kts, and

 - Aircraft is within trigger distance of the runway.

 On Runway (On Ground)